WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 We have decided not to support this, as it violates one of our goals.

  - ❌ Minimize diff when changing a single line
+ - ✅ Currently popular style
+ - ❌ Welcoming to new comers

+Currently this is a relatively popular style in erlang, but not in too many communities outside of erlang.

 ```erlang
 #{